EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Key Takeaways and Research Gaps

-\textbf{Trustworthy modeling:} None of the reviewed EEG-FMs focused on model explainability or interpretability, which remain key requirements for data-driven modeling in high-risk and expert-centric domains such as medicine.
-Studies that demystify the EEG-FM black box are needed to gain insight into knowledge learned by EEG-FMs (EEG patterns, dependencies, relationships) through pretraining and the practical robustness of their decision-making process for downstream applications.
-Connections to known patterns of brain physiology or pathology may be necessary to make EEG-FMs trustworthy in the eyes of expert users.
+\textbf{Trustworthy modeling:} Despite the importance of explainability and uncertainty handling in the high-risk, expert-centric domain of medicine, experiments probing trust-related aspects of EEG-FMs have been limited.
+Notably, preliminary interpretability analyses based on intrinsic dimensionality and codebooks were conducted for BrainBERT and EEGFormer, respectively.
+However, studies that further demystify the EEG-FM black box are needed to gain insight into the knowledge learned by EEG-FMs (EEG patterns, dependencies, relationships) and the practical robustness of their decision-making process for downstream applications.
+Connections to known patterns of brain physiology or pathology may be necessary to make EEG-FMs trustworthy in the eyes of expert and clinical users.